attilammagyar/js80p/README.md

 ------

-Each oscillator can be tuned separately by clicking on the tuning selector in the title bar of the oscillator.
-The following options are available:
+Each oscillator can be tuned separately by clicking on the tuning selector in the title bar of the oscillator, allowing maximum flexibility; for example, you can have continuously updated tuning for one oscillator, and have the other update its frequency tables only for `NOTE ON` events.

+The following tuning options are available:

  * `MTS-ESP C`: continuously query information from an MTS-ESP tuning provider (usually another plugin) when at least one note is playing, and update the